-Series Conversion Price Series A convertible preferred stock \$ 8.295 Series B convertible preferred stock \$ 13.370 Series C convertible preferred stock \$ 16.667 Series D convertible preferred stock \$ 16.667

-Each share of convertible preferred stock was automatically convertible into fully-paid, non-assessable shares of common stock at the conversion rate at the time in effect for such series of preferred stock immediately upon: (i) the date, or the occurrence of an event, specified by vote or written consent or agreement of the requisite investors; or (ii) the closing of the sale of shares of common stock to the public, at a price of at least \$50.00 per share, as adjusted, in a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$50.00 million of net proceeds to the Company.
+Series Co onversion Price Series A convertible preferred stock \$ 8.295 Series B convertible preferred stock \$ 13.370 Series C convertible preferred stock \$ 16.667 Series D convertible preferred stock \$ 16.667 common stock to the public, at a price of at least \$50.00 per share, as adjusted, in a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$50.0 million of net proceeds to the Company.
 As noted above, on August 10, 2020, all shares of Series A, Series B, Series C and Series D convertible preferred stock were converted into common stock.